Alfresco/docs-alfresco/content-accelerator/latest/configure/integrations-and-addons.md

 ##### 2. Setup a folder rule to declare the created copy as an AGS record

-Setup the folder Rule to declare our record copy as an AGS Record
+Setup the folder Rule to declare our record copy as an AGS Record.

   1. In the share site, on the folder where your record copy will get created (or moved to if autofile is configured), under folder rules -> add rule.